jasongilman/jruby_clojure_integration_demo/README.md

 jruby_clojure_integration_demo
 ==============================

-Demonstrates integration of jruby and clojure using jrclj gem
+Demonstrates integration of jruby and clojure using jrclj gem.
+See https://github.com/kyleburton/jrclj.